Careers360 Logo

 • The number of seats available for the PwD category candidates shall be indicated in total for the specific course as per the availability of seats in the CAP for that course.

-• If the seats for the PwD category candidates as per their prescribed reservation percentage within their respective reserved or general category our to be complete integer (no rounding off the fractional value is permissible) then only such seats shall be earmarked as reserved for that particular reserved or general category for PwD candidate & shall be allotted as per their merit.
+• If the seats for the PwD category candidates as per their prescribed reservation percentage within their respective reserved or general category are to be a complete integer (no rounding off the fractional value is permissible), then only such seats shall be earmarked as reserved for that particular reserved or general category for PwD candidate & shall be allotted as per their merit.

 • All other seats (except earmarked seats) available for PwD category candidates for that course shall be allotted as per their merit from the combined list of all PwD category candidates.
-Provided that, not more than one seat shall be filled in from the same reserved category as per their merit.
-Provided further that, the candidate not considered for allotment due to provision of above proviso, shall be considered for seat allotment from general PwD category as per their merit.
+Provided that not more than one seat shall be filled in from the same reserved category as per their merit.
+Provided further that the candidate not considered for allotment due to the provision of the above provision shall be considered for seat allotment from the general PwD category as per their merit.

-• After seat allotment to the PwD candidate, a seat from that general of respective Backward Class category and PwD category shall be treated as utilised.
+• After seat allotment to the PwD candidate, a seat from the general of respective Backwards Class category and PwD category shall be treated as utilised.

-• If in the seat matrix for any course, total available seats for Reserved or General category comes out to be less than two, then in such case, no seat shall be allotted to the PwD category candidate.
+• If in the seat matrix for any course, the total available seats for the Reserved or General category come out to be less than two, then in such case, no seat shall be allotted to the PwD category candidate.

 • Seat allotment to the Defence category candidates